SPRY Iron Condor Strategy

 What is a iron condor on SPRY?

 A iron condor on SPRY is the iron condor strategy applied to SPRY (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With SPRY stock trading near $7.38, the strikes shown on this page are snapped to the nearest listed SPRY chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SPRY stock at $5.58 on the most recent close, the strikes shown on this page are snapped to the nearest listed SPRY chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are SPRY iron condor max profit and max loss calculated?